Raclette Cheese vs Roquefort Cheese

 Raclette Cheese has a moisture content of 36-44%.
 Raclette's texture can be described as "semisoft, smooth".
 Roquefort's texture can be described as "moist, very creamy".

-Raclette Cheese has a mildly acidic flavor.
-Roquefort Cheese has a mild to strong flavor.
+Raclette Cheese has a mildly acidic taste.
+Roquefort Cheese has a mild to strong taste.
+Roquefort's aroma can be described as "sweet".

 Appearance and Aging